 5. Avoid Using Expired Makeup Products

 The products you use around your eyes also play an important role in eye health.
 Eyeshadows, eyeliners, and stick-on eyelashes are some products that are used in and around the eyes.
-Using poor-quality makeup products or, even worse, expired ones can cause irritation, dry eyes, or eye conditions like conjunctivitis.
-Therefore, it is important to exercise caution even with your makeup.
+Using poor-quality makeup products or, even worse, expired ones can cause irritation, dry

 - Wash your hands thoroughly before using any products on your face or eyes.